duesee/imap-codec/README.md

 # IMAP Protocol (Parser and Types)

 This library provides

-* Server-side IMAP
-  * complete parsing of IMAP commands
+  * Complete parsing and serialization of IMAP commands
-  * construction/serialization of many responses

-* Client-side IMAP
-  * semi-complete parsing of responses
+  * Semi-complete parsing and serialization of IMAP responses
-  * construction/serialization of some commands

 A goal of this library is to provide a misuse resistent API which makes it hard (or impossible) to construct invalid messages.